tae-tae05/startup/README.md

 - Restrictions - cannot add/access projects unless you are logged in
 ### Websocket Deliverable
 For this deliverable, I implemented a live chat system.
-- Backend listens for WebSocket connection
+- Backend listens for WebSocket connection - done!
-- Frontend makes WebSocket connection
+- Frontend makes WebSocket connection - done!
-- Data sent over WebSocket connection
+- Data sent over WebSocket connection - done!
 - WebSocket data displayed in the application interface
 - All visible elements are working